Filter by Suburb

 Mexicali

 Always busy, the Cali meets Mexico feels of Mexicali have us coming back again and again.
-You can’t go wrong with a banquette if you’re in a group, and you even have the option of adding a bottomless drinks package (sold!).
+You can’t go wrong with a banquet if you’re in a group, so you can think less about what to order and more about the margaritas on the horizon.
 Sunset cocktails on the balcony never get old, and a snap under the ever-changing lightbox message above the stairs is mandatory!

 Where: Level 1, 2223 Gold Coast Highway, Nobby Beach